jasonall/Funcursive/README.md

 To create the recursive func, we call FuncR<TValue, TResult>.Create, and pass in a lambda.
 Notice that the lambda takes in a new parameter, named 'self'.
 We can use this parameter to recurse back into the Func.
 When we run this method, x and y still end up with the value 5.

-Recursive is cool, but this method runs synchronously, and sync is for wussies.
+Recursion is cool, but this method runs synchronously, and sync is for wussies.
 Let's make it async:

 	public async Task<int> Method1()
 	{